Uiseong wildfire containment rate 60%

 Uiseong County has confirmed the identity of the 50-year-old visitor who started this wildfire and plans to investigate and file charges once the firefighting is completed.

-This has been KBS News' Park Jun-woo reporting from the wildfire site in Uiseong, Gyeongbuk.
+This has been KBS News' Park Jun-woo reporting from the wildfire site in Uiseong County, Gyeongbuk.

 ■ 제보하기